Skip to main content

 Internal linking gaps are often the fastest win.
 Adding a link from your guide to your PDP doesn’t require new content — just a link.
 And it helps AI engines see the connection between your pages.

 Cross-URL insights link bidirectionally between the URL detail view and Domain Analytics.
-From any URL’s cross-URL context, you can jump to the other target URLs or view the full picture in Domain Analytics.
+From any URL’s cross-URL context, you can jump to the other URLs in the cluster or view the full picture in Domain Analytics.
 From Domain Analytics, each URL row links back to its detail page.